ITstreet1/Watchy-Hardware/README.md

 # Watchy

-Schematics and 3D case files for Watchy
+Schematics and STL files for Watchy